stefanofabi/drops-lims/README.md

 Password: password
 ```

-Remember to modify passwords in development!
+Remember to modify passwords in production!

 ## Contributing